T. Brandon Waddell

 Before joining Caplan Cobb, Brandon served as a law clerk to two federal judges—first to the Honorable C. Lynwood Smith, Jr., in the U.S. District Court for the Northern District of Alabama, and then to the Honorable Phyllis Kravitch on the U.S. Court of Appeals for the Eleventh Circuit in Atlanta.

 Appellate Practice.
-In his two and a half years clerking for the United States Court of Appeals, Brandon developed a deep understanding of federal civil and criminal appellate practice.
-Since then, he has adapted his knowledge of federal appellate procedure and strategy to several appeals before Georgia’s state appellate courts.
-Brandon applies this unique experience as an integral member of Caplan Cobb’s appellate practice.
+In his two and a half years clerking for the United States Court of Appeals, Brandon developed a deep understanding of federal appellate practice.
+Since then, Brandon has represented parties and provided guidance in numerous appellate proceedings in state and federal courts in Georgia and elsewhere.

 Federal Litigation.
-As a former federal district and appellate law clerk, Brandon has an intimate understanding of federal practice and procedure, both in the criminal and civil realms.
-Brandon has also regularly dealt with both individual and class-based constitutional claims, and claims based on employment discrimination statutes, RICO, the False Claims Act, copyright law, the Federal Tort Claims Act, the Telephone Consumer Protection Act, 42 U.S.C. § 1983, the Fair Credit Reporting Act, the Fair Debt Collection Practices Act, habeas corpus, the federal Sentencing Guidelines, and others.
+As a former federal district and appellate law clerk, Brandon has an intimate understanding of federal practice and procedure.
+In his regular practice in federal court, Brandon represents clients in cases raising both individual and class-based constitutional claims, as well as claims arising from federal statutes including the Sherman Act, Lanham Act, the Securities and Exchange Act, employment-discrimination statutes, RICO, the False Claims Act, copyright law, the Federal Tort Claims Act, the Telephone Consumer Protection Act, 42 U.S.C. § 1983, the Federal Communications Act, and others.

 J.D., magna cum laude, Vanderbilt University Law School